Ironam1/Giphy/README.md

 # Giphy

-When the page loads, a series of buttons displaying various super heroes will be displayed.
-When the user clicks on the buttons, ten gifs will load.
-The gifs will be in a still position.
-Clicking on the image will cause the gifs to animate, clicking again will stop the animation.
-The user can type in their own favorite super and populate a button of their own, also generating gifs when clicked.
+The problem:

+- Dynamically render an arry of Javascript objects as HTML buttons.
+- Make an API call to Giphy and render the results as still images when the user clicks on any button.
+When the user clicks on an image, the gif will animate.
+When the user clicks on the image again, the image will return to a still state.
+- I have also included a form that allows the user to render a button of their own creation.
+This button will also make an API call when clicked.